The Legend of Zelda: Link's Awakening

 Open the regular in-game map.
 Press B + Select to warp to the center of the currently selected map.
 Remember to activate Free-Movement Mode if you're stuck in a wall.
 You will also notice that pressing B alone will not exit the map screen anymore.

 The Marin object will replace itself with a text debugger object 0x6B when the player's name begins with exactly one space.
 You can enter the text debugger on any map Marin is on.
-However, since you usually cannot change your name during playing, this will effectively mean you will have it activated as soon as you start the game.
+You couldn't enter zero letters at the beginning of the name, so this clearly must be done with some precomposed save state.

 Wind Fish Awakening

 / Marin will start the awakening scene when the player's name begins with exactly two spaces.
 You can go to the scene on any map Marin is on.
-However, since you usually cannot change your name during playing, this will effectively mean you will have it activated as soon as you start the game.
+You couldn't enter zero letters at the beginning of the name, so this clearly must be done with some precomposed save state.

 - Pressing Start on the world map screen will activate this scene.